biopythoness/biopythoness/README.md

-- 👋 Hi, I’m biopythoness
+- 👋 Hi, I’m Caitlin
-- 👀 I’m currently developing a logic model of phosphoregulation of the cell cycle by cyclin-dependent kinase activity
-- 🌱 I’m a Bioinformatics PhD candidate at Queen Mary University of London
+- 👀 I’m a PhD researcher in AI & drug discovery at Queen Mary University of London
 - 📫 How to reach me: c.mellor@qmul.ac.uk